doubleedesign/doublee-theme-starter-kit-blocks/README.md

 This creates the following files:
 - `blocks/custom/<block-name>/block.json` (block definition)
-- `blocks/custom/<block-name>/<block-name>.php` (output template)
+- `blocks/custom/<block-name>/index.php` (output template)
 - `blocks/custom/<block-name>/<block-name>.scss` (block-specific styles, to be compiled into `<block-name>.css` in the `editor-css`  step in the Gulpfile)
-- `blocks/custom/<block-name>/fields.json` (empty ACF field group named for and assigned to the block).

 You will then need to:
-- Rename `fields.json` to `group_<block-name>.json` (ACF will save it with this name when you edit fields in the admin anyway; doing it yourself stops you ending up with a useless duplicate file)
-- If applicable, manually update the `title` field in `block.json` `fields.json` file to sentence or title case as these allow spaces (doing this automatically is in my mental roadmap but not a top priority)
+- If applicable, manually update the `title` field in `block.json` file to sentence or title case as these allow spaces (doing this automatically is in my mental roadmap but not a top priority)
 - Update `block.json` with the settings you want your block to have
-- Update the ACF fields for your block (whether in the JSON file or in the admin)
+- Update `index.php` with the relevant output code, including allowed inner blocks, default blocks, etc
 - Compile the SCSS file to generate the `<block-name>.css` file (this is included in the `editor-css` Gulp task).
 - Test your block.